 Are you taking the same care to make sure that all of your patrons can access the resources on your website?

 BookPoints is a free, open source online application that libraries can use to build custom summer reading websites.
 The software was originally developed with the California Library Association (CLA) and Library of Virginia with support from IMLS via LSTA grants.
-As of 2018, The Galecia Group continues to partner with the Library of Virginia and several other libraries who continue to use the software.
-The Galecia Group continues to develop the software and provides hosting and support for libraries interested in getting help using the free, open source software.
+As of 2018, The Galecia Group continues to develop the software and provides hosting and support for libraries interested in getting help using the free, open source software.

 Ever been to a "hackathon" -- a gathering of technologists committed to working on a short-term project, usually a couple of days?
 Imagine two dozen programmers, designers, and specialists locked in a room for 2 days with laptops, snacks, and caffeine, all focused on prototyping an innovative app for a good cause.
 Learning, sharing, and pure geekery ensue!